StanleyTC/Simple-Python-Games/README.md

 ## Hangman Game
 <p>The hangman game was developed using more advanced concepts.
 As you can imagine, the objective of the game is for the user to try to guess what the secret word is, being able to dictate one letter at a time, and each time he makes a mistake, the more the man ends up hanging himself, when he ends up totally hanging, with 6 errors, the user loses.
 For this, we take random words from the internet and save them in a text file worlds.txt, and we will read this text file inside the code, in addition to making use of lists, list manipulation, string manipulation, boolean types and structures repetition and conditionals.</p>
-<p>The game is in Hangman Gamee (folder), we needed the main file, hangman.py, and the text file, worlds.txt </p>
+<p>The game is in Hangman Game (folder), we needed the main file, hangman.py, and the text file, words.txt </p>